 Have you wondered when and if you might need oral surgery?
 Here are a few things to look for:

 - Is your tooth discolored or black to the roots?

 - Do you have a toothache that won’t go away?

-- Is your tooth broken, cracked or decayed so severely that repair doesn’t seem like an option?
+- Is your tooth broken, cracked, or decayed so severely that repair doesn’t seem like an option?

 - Are your wisdom teeth bothering you?

-It is an ideal choice for anyone who suffers from fear of needles or who don’t like the sound, smell or vibration of the drill.
-Air abrasion can reduce treatment time by half, provides effective and precise care, and eliminates the discomfort of being numb for hours.
+It is an ideal choice for anyone who suffers from a fear of needles or who doesn’t like the sound, smell, or vibration of the drill.
+Air abrasion can reduce treatment time by half, provide effective and precise care, and eliminate the discomfort of being numb for hours.

 To prepare your teeth and gums for restorations, we may use our diode laser to clear away gum infections, create more surface area for porcelain prosthetics to bond to, or make oral surgery a snap.
 Our patients appreciate our investment in laser dentistry because lasers eliminate bleeding, remove the need for stitches, and immediately begin the healing process.

 Your smile deserves to feel healthy and look great.
 If you are suffering from broken or missing teeth, call us today at (940) 569-4901.